GaiaGrosso/Learning_NP/Learning_Multivariate_NP/notebooks/Readme.md

 # Notebooks to analyse the trianing output
-The notebook Model_validation.ipynb contains all is needed to make the plots in the paper.
+The notebook Model_Validation.ipynb contains all is needed to make the plots in the paper.